hyung-hwan/qse/qse/doc/page/awk-lang.md

 into meaningful tokens.
 It can extract the smallest meaningful unit through this tokenization process.

+### Reserved Words ###

+The following words are reserved and cannot be used as a variable name, a parameter name, or a function name.

+ - BEGIN
+ - END
+ - function
+ - @local
+ - @global
+ - @include
+ - if
+ - else
+ - while
+ - for
+ - do
+ - break
+ - continue
+ - return
+ - exit
+ - @abort
+ - delete
+ - @reset
+ - next
+ - nextfile
+ - nextofile
+ - print
+ - printf
+ - getline

+However, these words can be used as normal names in the context of a module call.

+In practice, the predefined names used for built-in commands, functions, and variables are treated as if they are reserved since you can't create another denifition with the same name.

 ### Numbers ###

 An integer begins with a numeric digit between 0 and 9 inclusive and can be